the-darkvoid/XPS9360-macOS/README.md

 #### Clover Configuration

-All Clover hotpatches are included in DSL format in DSDT.
+All Clover hotpatches are included in source DSL format in the DSDT folder.
 If required the script `--compile-dsdt` option can be used to compile any changes to the DSL files into `./CLOVER/ACPI/patched`.

 #### AppleHDA

-In order to support the Realtek ALC256 (ALC3246) codec of the Dell XPS 9360, AppleALC is included with layout-id 56.
+In order to support the Realtek ALC256 (ALC3246) codec of the Dell XPS 9360, AppleALC is included with layout-id `56`.

-Alternatively, a custom HDA injector can be used.
+Alternatively, a custom AppleHDA injector can be used.
-The script option `--patch-hda` option generates an AppleHDA_ALC256.kext injector and installs it in `/Library/Extensions` for this purpose.
+The script option `--patch-hda` option generates an AppleHDA_ALC256.kext injector and installs it in `/Library/Extensions` for this purpose, in this case the layout-id is `1`.

 ### Credits